ArismLab/.github/profile/README.md

 ## About us

-We are three young and enthusiastic Blockchain Developers who are now proud to be the Arism Lab founders.
+We are four young and enthusiastic Blockchain Developers who are now proud to be the Arism Lab founders.

 |     Founder      | Role                                                                 | Email                                                 | Linkedin                                         |
 | :--------------: | -------------------------------------------------------------------- | ----------------------------------------------------- |--------------------------------------------------|